BrunoRB/_laravel_react_cart/README.md

 ```

-Finally, I went here for something simple and quick to implement , but that is "feature complete" and displays my general understanding of the specs, stack and that I'm aware of what's missing if were to build it "for real".
+Finally, the app is super rought around the edges, as I went for something simple and quick to implement , but that is "feature complete" and displays my general understanding of the specs, stack and that I'm aware of what's missing if were to build it "for real".